keelanc/ISSoverTT/README.md

 I host the bot on [Heroku](https://dashboard.heroku.com/home).
 You can see it working [here](http://issovertt.herokuapp.com/).

 Requires [node](http://nodejs.org/).
-You also need a Twitter App access token, key, etc: https://dev.twitter.com/apps/new See (this)[https://devcenter.heroku.com/articles/config-vars] for help passing the Twitter API stuff to Heroku.
+You also need a Twitter App access token, key, etc: https://dev.twitter.com/apps/new See [this](https://devcenter.heroku.com/articles/config-vars) for help passing the Twitter API stuff to Heroku.

-To install dependencies and run:
+To install dependencies and run script:

 > npm install